Who are we?

 For technical information on the project, please see our Docs page.

-Yes, as long as PCW exists.
-We will never ask for your payment information.
+Yes, as long as PCW exists, you will never be asked for your payment information to access our public network.

 How fast/stable will the connection be?

-We can’t promise consistent connection in any given area, but we aim to provide at least 25 mbps download speed in public and private spaces.
-Many areas of our network currently receive higher download speeds.
+We aim to provide at least 25 mbps download speed in public and private spaces.
+We can’t promise consistent connection in any given area, but many areas of our network currently receive higher download speeds.

 How secure is the network?
 Who can access our information?

 We don’t track user activity.
-We support net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior.
+We support net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior and data.

 Can I get hacked / is my personal information protected?